 Unfortunately, 15 percent of those infected enter a second, “toxic” phase.
 In this phase, fever resurfaces and patients become rapidly jaundiced (hence the name yellow fever).
 As symptoms worsen, yellow fever can lead to the deterioration of the liver, kidneys and heart.
 It is estimated the yellow fever mortality rate is between 5 and 10 percent and that half of the toxic-phase patients die within two weeks.

 Yellow fever vaccination has proven to be an extremely effective prevention tool.
 A second, equally important prevention tool is controlling the mosquitoes that carry and spread the virus.
 By using insecticides such as Abate® larvicide to eliminate potential breeding sites and through spraying to kill adult mosquitoes where the vaccine is not widely available, communities are afforded valuable time for immunity to develop after an emergency vaccination effort.
-Further, the World Health Organization has stated that Abate is an effective yellow fever preventative when used in drinking water according to label instructions.
-Abate is the only formulation approved by the World Health Organization for use in drinking water.
+The WHO Guideline for Drinking Water Quality lists Temephos, the active ingredient in Abate, as “Can be used at recommended doses”.

 The last two decades have seen a rise in yellow fever epidemics across a growing number of countries.
 These occurrences are due to increased mosquito numbers and habitats.
 Africa and the Americas are particularly susceptible.